AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql.md

 See [System Requirements]({{ page.baseurl }}/install-gde/system-requirements.html) for supported versions of MySQL.

-Magento _strongly_ recommends you observe the following standard when you set up your Magento database:
+Adobe _strongly_ recommends you observe the following standard when you set up your database:

-*  Magento uses [MySQL database triggers](https://dev.mysql.com/doc/refman/8.0/en/triggers.html) to improve database access during reindexing.
+*  Adobe Commerce and Magento Open Source use [MySQL database triggers](https://dev.mysql.com/doc/refman/8.0/en/triggers.html) to improve database access during reindexing.
 These get created when the indexer mode is set to [schedule]({{page.baseurl}}/config-guide/cli/config-cli-subcommands-index.html#configure-indexers-1).
-Magento does not support any custom triggers in the Magento database because custom triggers can introduce incompatibilities with future Magento versions.
+The application does not support any custom triggers in the database because custom triggers can introduce incompatibilities with future Adobe Commerce and Magento Open Source versions.
 *  Familiarize yourself with [these potential MySQL trigger limitations](https://dev.mysql.com/doc/mysql-reslimits-excerpt/8.0/en/stored-program-restrictions.html) before you continue.
 *  To enhance your database security posture, enable the [`STRICT_ALL_TABLES`](https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sqlmode_strict_all_tables) SQL mode to prevent storing invalid data values, which might cause unwanted database interactions.
-*  If you use MySQL database replication, be aware that Magento does _not_ support MySQL statement-based replication.
+*  If you use MySQL database replication, be aware that Adobe Commerce and Magento Open Source do _not_ support MySQL statement-based replication.
 Make sure you use _only_ [row-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-formats.htmll).

 >[!WARNING]
 >
->Magento 2 currently utilizes `CREATE TEMPORARY TABLE` statements inside transactions, which are [incompatible](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-restrictions.html) with database implementations utilizing GTID-based replication, such as [Google Cloud SQL second-generation instances](https://cloud.google.com/sql/docs/features#differences).
+>Adobe Commerce and Magento Open Source currently use `CREATE TEMPORARY TABLE` statements inside transactions, which are [incompatible](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-restrictions.html) with database implementations utilizing GTID-based replication, such as [Google Cloud SQL second-generation instances](https://cloud.google.com/sql/docs/features#differences).
 Consider MySQL for Cloud SQL 8.0 as an alternative.

 >[!NOTE]
 >